Towards a Science of Scaling Agent Systems: Experiments Results

 \subsection{Scaling principles}

-The main results reveal substantial heterogeneity where agentic system performance ranges from $+81\%$ improvement to $-70\%$ degradation depending on task structure and coordination architecture.
+The main results reveal substantial heterogeneity where agentic system performance ranges from $+80.8\%$ improvement to $-70\%$ degradation depending on task structure and coordination architecture.
 This variance correlates with measurable properties such as task decomposability, tool complexity, and baseline difficulty.
 We explore a quantitative principle that not only explains this heterogeneity but also enables \textbf{prediction} for unseen configurations: given measurable properties of a model, task, and system configuration, can we predict a specific agent system's performance?

-\paragraph{Mixed-Effects Model Achieves 52.4\% Cross-Validated Variance Explanation.} We fit a scaling principle to all 180 configurations that relates agentic system performance to four categories of predictors: 1) base model capability (intelligence index $I$), 2) system configuration (agent count $n_a$), 3) task properties (tool count $T$, single-agent baseline $P_{\text{SA}}$).
-These are instance-level predictors capturing within-benchmark variation, distinct from the benchmark-level domain complexity $D$ defined in Appendix~\ref{appendix:domain_complexity}, and 4) empirically measured coordination metrics from Table~\ref{tab:coord_metrics} (efficiency $E_c$, overhead $O\%$, error amplification $A_e$, message density $c$, redundancy $R$).
+\paragraph{Regression Model Achieves Cross-Validated $R^2{=}0.413$ (ACI) / $R^2{=}0.373$ (Intelligence Index).} We fit a scaling principle to all 260 configurations across six benchmarks that relates agentic system performance to four categories of predictors: 1) base model capability (intelligence index $I$), 2) system configuration (agent count $n_a$), 3) task properties (tool count $T$, single-agent baseline $P_{\text{SA}}$).
+These are instance-level predictors capturing within-benchmark variation, distinct from the benchmark-level domain complexity $D$ defined in Appendix~\ref{appendix:domain_complexity}, and 4) empirically measured coordination metrics from Table~\ref{tab:coord_metrics} (efficiency $E_c$, overhead $O\%$, trace-level error amplification $A_e^{\text{trace}}$, message density $c$, redundancy $R$).
 Rather than including all possible terms, we construct the model based on specific mechanistic hypotheses.

 \textit{Main effects} capture direct relationships between individual factors and performance.
 We include a quadratic term ($I^2$) to test for non-linear capability scaling, and log-transformed tool count and agent count following standard diminishing-returns assumptions in scaling analyses~\citep{kaplan2020scaling}.